AriFordsham/GHCWiki/newcomers.md

   [skip dependency building](building/using#skip-dependency-building).

 A good first sanity check is to twiddle some error message in the code, just to see that changed error message pop up when you compile a file.
 Write some Haskell code with an error in it, and look at the error message.
 Search through the code for that error message.
-Change the message, rebuild ghc (run `make fast` in the `compiler` directory), and recompile your file again with `./inplace/bin/ghc-stage2`.
+Change the message, rebuild ghc (run `make fast` in the `ghc` directory), and recompile your file again with `./inplace/bin/ghc-stage2`.
 If you see the changed message, you're good to go.

 ## Finding a ticket